 Concluding, it can be said, that U. crassus still exists in the Upper Suså.
 Due to the low species abundance, the reproduction potential may however be limited.
-Further mussel investigations in the Upper Suså may increase the number of individuals and hereby provide the chance for successful reproduction if habitat conditions are improved and host fish species are present during mussel reproduction.
+Further mussel investigations in the Upper Suså may increase the number of individuals.
+However, the possibility of successful reproduction of U. crassus in Suså seems low.
+Conservation measures of U. crassus and its affiliated host fish species is highly recommended to preserve extinction of this species in the river.